 GIIPS banks holding a large fraction of their balance sheets in home sovereign bonds exert higher pressure on sovereign risk during the post-LTRO period.
 We are therefore able to link bank risk pressure on home sovereign bonds to their sovereign bond portfolios.
 Importantly, we do not find a significant effect of the bank's home exposure on its influence on sovereign risk in the post-OMT period.
-Banks' influence on sovereign risk to the home sovereign bond holdings of the weak banks is thus limited to the post-LTRO period which is consistent with the existence of a fire-sale risk channel for GIIPS banks and their home sovereign bonds in the period following the LTRO liquidity injections.
+GIIPS banks' influence on sovereign risk is related to their home sovereign bond holdings, and this effect is limited to the post-LTRO period.
+The results are consistent with the existence of a fire-sale risk channel for GIIPS banks and their home sovereign bonds in the period following the LTRO liquidity injections.
 This finding is also consistent with the increased concentration of GIIPS sovereign debt in the portfolios of GIIPS banks observed in Subsection 4.1 for the post-LTRO period, and a reduction of sovereign debt concentration in the post-OMT period.